v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 Operations and drivers
 ----------------------

-The **Operation** custom resource definition (CRD) declaratively defines the configurable pluggable drivers ( mainly `assembly` and `repartition` ) in a Kubernetes cluster, it contains the following fields:
+The **Operation** custom resource definition (CRD) elegantly defines the configurable pluggable drivers, primarily `assembly` and `repartition`, within a Kubernetes cluster.
+It encompasses the following fields:

 .. admonition:: Operation Configurations
    :class: admonition-details